9 May 2019

 A poetry workshop led by Ruth Sutoyé

-Join us for a workshop that looks at femininity, masculinity and the body of the black womxn, building on the ideas explored in Bald Black Girl(s), an innovative multi-disciplinary project investigating the narratives of womxn who choose to shave their heads, supported by Free Word, Arts Council England and Roundhouse.
+The poet and visual artist behind Bald Black Girl(s), Ruth Sutoyé, returned to Free Word to lead a workshop that looks at femininity, masculinity and the body of the black womxn, building on the ideas explored in Bald Black Girl(s), an innovative multi-disciplinary project investigating the narratives of womxn who choose to shave their heads.

-Ruth Sutoyé, the poet and visual artist behind Bald Black Girl(s), will lead a series of activities that explore perceptions of black womxn’s bodies, and discuss the power and politics of the black barbershop.
-Participants will be encouraged to use images, autobiographical stories and poems as a catalyst to examine relationships with language, self-expression and how we present ourselves in society.
+The workshop followed a series of activities exploring perceptions of black womxn’s bodies, discussing the power and politics of the black barbershop.
+Participants used images, autobiographical stories and poems as catalysts to examine relationships with language, self-expression and how we present ourselves in society.

 Ruth Sutoyé is a poet, creative producer and visual artist.
 She is a Roundhouse Resident Artist, Barbican Young Poet alumna, has performed at St Paul’s Catherdral and Lagos International Poetry Festival, and is currently one of London’s Boat Poets-in-Residence.